 Faced with no facilities in LaGrange large enough to rent that would hold the growing church, the highly motivated congregation rallied in June, 1998 to buy 18.1 acres of wooded land on South Davis Road.
 Groundbreaking for the initial 30,000 square foot facility was celebrated in May, 1999.
 Hundreds of families made substantial personal sacrifices towards the incredible goal of completing the $3.4 million land and building project debt free.
 A matching grant from the local Callaway Foundation helped make it a reality in November 2000.
 Later in 2001 the campus was expanded to 25.5 acres.
 In August 2004, the excited congregation celebrated the grand opening of their new two-story 22,500 sq.ft. expansion designed to house the growing children's and student's ministries.
 This project too was completed debt free, with the help of a matching grant from the Callaway Foundation.

-Average attendance is now well over 350 with a staff of seven.
 Several ministries have been launched to serve spiritual, physical, and relational needs of the community.
 From the beginning, the founders' goal was not necessarily to become a big church, but to be the church to each other and the community and to create an environment where everyone is treated with dignity, respect, and love regardless of gender, race, or social status.
 Over the years, God has transformed hundreds of lives.
-When asked to reflect on the history of New Community Church, lead pastor Lamar Hardwick stated, "Jesus is building his church, and we are excited to be a part of what he is doing in Lagrange and Troup County."
+When asked to reflect on the history of New Community Church, former lead pastor Lamar Hardwick stated, "Jesus is building his church, and we are excited to be a part of what he is doing in Lagrange and Troup County."